Ol Doinyo Lengai volcano

 Phase 3: Crater & Sunrise

 Reach the rim for sunrise (around 6:00 AM).
-View the unique crater, and if the volcano is active, witness the faint glow of the carbonatite lava.
+View the unique crater, and if active, witness the faint glow of carbonatite lava.
 Enjoy panoramic views of Lake Natron.

 1–2 Hours at Summit